Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 For a timeless, elegant appearance that exudes quality, brick and stone veneer are top-tier choices.
 These materials come with a higher price tag, with installation costs ranging anywhere from $5 to $48 per square foot.
 The final price varies widely based on whether you choose natural stone or a manufactured veneer and the complexity of the job.
 While it’s one of the most significant upfront investments you can make in your home’s exterior, its incredible durability, longevity, and minimal maintenance needs can make it a worthwhile expense for the right home.

-How Your Home’s Design Affects the Price Tag
+Why Your Home’s Design Impacts the Final Cost

 When you’re budgeting for new siding, it’s easy to focus on the total square footage of your home.
 But the final price tag is shaped by much more than just size.
 Your home’s unique architecture and design features play a significant role in the overall cost.
 Think of it this way: a simple, rectangular house is much easier to side than a multi-level home with intricate angles, dormers, and decorative trim.
 The more complex your home’s design, the more time, skill, and materials are needed to ensure a flawless and durable finish.